OOCAZ/coin-checker-revamp/ReadMe.md

 ## Installation

-Just clone the repo and run `npm run install && npm run start` Then you should be good to go!
+Just clone the repo and run `npm install && npm run start` Then you should be good to go!
 Or just visit https://www.coinchecker.online/ to get the website version of this site

 ## Usage